 Here is a step-by-step on how to connect BigQuery to Excel using Sheetgo.

 1. On the Sheetgo web app, you can either choose or create a new workflow.
 Make sure this is labeled clearly.
-Then, click connect files.
+Then, click Create connection.

 2. As your source data is from BigQuery, scroll down to the databases section and select BigQuery.
 If this is your first time connecting BigQuery to Sheetgo, click grant permission to allow integration.

 4. Now it’s time to connect this dataset to your destination file.
 As you can see, Sheetgo gives you the option to select a variety of destinations.
-In this case, we will choose Excel file.
+In this case, we will choose Excel.

 Here, you can also change the destination of the Root folder (top right-hand side of the pop-up), allowing you to access any of your desired cloud-based storage solutions.
 For our use case, we’ll choose OneDrive.
 Make sure you name your Excel file.